kubeshark/scripts/podtraffic/README.md

 ## Traffic Threshold Demo

-This script demonstrates how measure egress and ingress pod traffic and present both a short and a long report.
+This script demonstrates how to measure egress and ingress pod traffic and presents both a short and a long report.

 #### Prerequisites:

-1. Ensure you have the latest Kubeshark Helm chart release installed (hint: use `helm repo update kubeshark`)
+1. Ensure you have the latest Kubeshark Helm chart release installed (hint: use `helm repo update kubeshark`).
-2. Ensure you have the latest Kubeshark CLI (hint: use `brew upgrade kubeshark`)
+2. Ensure you have the latest Kubeshark CLI (hint: use `brew upgrade kubeshark`).

 ### Steps